 Hardware theft or loss is a potential businesses risk.
-Whether by accident or malicious intent, loss of a laptop, a mobile device or storage devices (such hard drives) can jeopardise your business' data security.
+Whether by accident or malicious intent, loss of a laptop, a mobile device or storage devices (such as hard drives) can put your business' data security at risk.
 You should take steps to protect both hardware and data against a potential breach.
 Read about the different types of IT risk and the importance of managing IT risk in business.

 Long-term IT strategy

 Your IT strategy should take into account any future changes in your market, your employees and your products or services.
 If possible, integrate hardware refresh and software rollout strategies in your business.
 See also computer software for business.

 When choosing new hardware for your business, it's good practice to keep a list of purchase dates and costs of hardware for accountancy, tax, warranty and insurance purposes.

 Hardware life expectancy

 Life expectancy for some computer hardware parts is three to four years.
 At some point, your hardware may fail or it may become too old to perform adequately for your needs.
 Many businesses work on a hardware replacement cycle of about three to four years for desktop PCs and five years for servers.